-I was at an event where there were many celebrities and wealthy people.
+Later I was at an event where there were many celebrities and wealthy people.
 The event was in honor of an artist who has created photography pieces with Michael Jackson, Britney Spears, Nelly, etc. I began talking to a woman about a food recipe and if I was not mistaken, I think this woman was a high functioning autistic.
-I read a book called Born On A Blue Day: Inside the Extraordinary Mind of an Autistic Savant, therefore I understand some of these people’s abilities, they are out of this world!
-In my opinion they are geniuses trapped within themselves.
+I read a book called Born On A Blue Day: Inside the Extraordinary Mind of an Autistic Savant, therefore I have some understanding on these people’s abilities.
+In my opinion they are often geniuses.
 To continue, as I was talking to this woman I felt something on the energetic level.
 I can not explain the feelings but they were pretty good.
 She spoke with a bit of difficulty, but conveyed her message perfectly.
 She gave me brilliant ideas of what to do with large sea shells for example: Tea light candle holders!
 After the conversation she got really excited and started repeatedly calling me a star.
 “You are a true star!” she said.
 That felt awesome especially since I was surrounded by a bunch of celebrities.

 Shortly after I was reading a book called Managing in the Next Society by Peter F. Drucker.
 Quote from chapter 6 The CEO in the New Millennium: “Increasingly, a CEO’s job will be much more like the most complex job I know, which is running an opera.
 You have your stars and you can’t give them orders; you have the supporting cast and the orchestra; you have the people who work behind the scenes; and you have your audience.
 Each group is completely different.
 But the opera conductor has a score, and everybody has the same score.
 In a business you have to make sure the various groups converge to produce the desired result.
 This is the key to understanding what’s ahead.
 It is not about being less or more important, but differently important.
 It is not about refraining from giving orders- but knowing when to give an order an when to treat someone like a partner.”